bisdn/bisdn.github.io/api_clients.md

 Each network type available through Neutron (as described [here][OSN_INTRO]) is governed by an implementation of a TypeDriver class.
 TypeDrivers manage type-specific network information and states.
 We have implemented our extension based on the MechanismDriver metaclass.
 Each respective MechanismDriver provides additional mechanisms which are activated by certain events within the Neutron module.
 In our case, we write configuration information into Basebox upon discovering changes to the VLAN configuration on the physical, Neutron-managed, server ports.
 We use the network, subnet and port context abstractions to access the relevant layer 2 network information and make it available to baseboxd through our etcd API.
-Read on for implementation details.
+Continue reading for implementation details.

 The purpose of the Type Driver and Mechanism Driver classes are described in the wiki, [here][TD_WIKI] and [here][MD_WIKI] respectively.

-To find out more about the Modular Layer 2 plugin in general refer to the [ML2 GitHub Repo][N_ML2_GH] and [ML2 wiki][N_ML2_WIKI].
+To find out more about the Modular Layer 2 plugin, do refer to the [ML2 GitHub Repo][N_ML2_GH] and [ML2 wiki][N_ML2_WIKI].

 ## Basebox ML2 mechanism driver
 As noted in the previous section, we use the MechanismDriver interface to gain access to the Neutron information.